Pelican: Evolution and fossil record

-The oldest known pelican fossil is Eopelecanus aegyptiacus, a tibiotarsus from the late Eocene (Priabonian) the Birket Qarun Formation in the Wadi El Hitan in Egypt (~36 million years ago).
-It shows striking similarities with modern species.
+In 2021, a team from the University of Michigan published a paper on an avian tibiotarsus from the late Eocene (Priabonian) excavated from the Birket Qarun Formation in the Wadi El Hitan in Egypt (~36 million years ago).
+According to the researchers, the fossil bone shows striking similarities with that of modern species of pelican, leading them to conclude it was an early or ancestral pelican, which they dubbed Eopelecanus aegyptiacus.

 Later fossils from the Early Miocene found at Luberon, France, include Pelecanus sp. and Miopelecanus gracilis.
 (Note: Once thought distinct but now considerted within Pelecanus variation.)
 Both fossils show a beak nearly morphologically identical to that of present-day pelicans.
 This remarkable stasis in pelican beak morphology may reflect strong functional constraints.
 Their specialized fish-eating beak has likely remained optimal over millions of years, with changes potentially reducing feeding efficiency.
 Some have also suggested that constraints imposed by flight may have limited the skeletal evolution of pelicans.

 Notable fossil species (sorted by region and age) include: